Joe Haden

-Joseph Walter Haden III (born April 14, 1989) is a former American football cornerback who played twelve seasons in the National Football League (NFL).
-He played college football for the University of Florida, was recognized as a unanimous All-American, and was a member of a BCS National Championship team.
-He was drafted by the Cleveland Browns in the first round of the 2010 NFL Draft and played for them for seven seasons.
+Joseph Walter Haden III (born April 14, 1989) is an American former professional football player who was a cornerback for 12 seasons in the National Football League (NFL).
+He played college football for the Florida Gators, earning unanimous All-American honors and was a member of a BCS National Championship team.
+He was selected by the Cleveland Browns in the first round of the 2010 NFL draft and played for them for seven seasons.
 He also played for the Pittsburgh Steelers for five seasons.

-High school career
+Early life

 Haden attended Friendly High School in Fort Washington, Maryland, where he played safety and quarterback for the Friendly Patriots high school football team.
 He led the team to a 14–0 record and a MPSSAA Class 3A State Championship during his senior season in 2006.
 He set the Maryland state record with 7,371 career passing yards and tied the record for touchdown passes with 80.
 He was first discovered as an MVP at the National Underclassmen Combine camp in New Jersey alongside current NFL quarterback Tyrod Taylor.
 Haden was selected to play in the first Offense-Defense All-American Bowl.

 In addition to football, Haden was also the point guard on the basketball team that won two state titles.

 Considered a four-star recruit by Rivals.com, Haden was listed as the No. 3 athlete in the nation in 2007.
 He chose Florida over offers from Pittsburgh, Ohio State and Tennessee.

 College career

 Haden accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Urban Meyer's Florida Gators football team from 2007 to 2009.

 As a true freshman in 2007, Haden started 12 games at cornerback, missing one game due to an ankle sprain.
 He became the first true freshman to start a game at cornerback for the Gators on opening day, and finished the season with 63 tackles and an interception.
 He was recognized as a freshman All-American by the Sporting News and Collegefootballnews.com and was an All-Southeastern Conference (SEC) freshman selection.

 As a sophomore in 2008, Haden started all 14 games, recording 87 tackles, and three interceptions—including an 88-yard interception return for a touchdown (the fourth longest in Gators history).
 In the Gators' 24–14 victory over the Oklahoma Sooners in the BCS Championship Game, he had 10 tackles and three pass break-ups.

 During his junior year in 2009, he had 68 tackles, four interceptions and three quarterback sacks.
 After the season, he was a first-team All-SEC selection, and was recognized as a unanimous first-team All-American.
 He also shared the Gators' most valuable player award with quarterback Tim Tebow, and was named the National Defensive Player of the Year by the Sporting News.

-Haden decided to forgo his senior season at Florida and enter the NFL Draft.
+Haden decided to forgo his senior season at Florida and enter the NFL draft.